 ... migrated eastward into the state about 70 years ago ...
 Federal programs today now kill about 500,000 coyotes annually.
 Colburn said hunters and trappers in Connecticut kill 400 to 600 a year — about a 10th of the 4,000 to 6,000 coyotes in the state...

 Deer rescued from ice of frozen pond in Connecticut January 6, 2022 UPI.com

 ...
 The Wolcott Police Department said in a Facebook post ...the deer was spotted stranded on the ice of the frozen pond ..

 Connecticut Data: The state estimates the deer population at about 101,000 for 2019 through 2021.
 The big drop in the 2021 archery hunt was attributed to weather and a good acorn crop.
 The deer kill has been trending slightly lower over the period.
+In 2022 an abysmal acorn crop will reduce the population, but will increase the number of deer killed by hunters.
 The 2018 population benefited from recent mild winters, but faced a lower acorn crop.

 Mild winters and abundant acorn crops in 2016-17 and 2015-16 benefited the deer herd.
 2020 Deer Summary A a rough estimate from the state in early 2016 and mid 2017 of about 100,000.
 A state estimate of 126,000 deer in 2006 .